 The number of maintenance requests was expected to increase, then decrease, as tenants became more familiar with request procedures and the quality of their units gradually improved.
-The number of pest control work orders were expected to decrease as a result of staffing supports leading to early identification of pest-related issues.
 Service levels were expected to increase as policies and procedures (e.g., Annual Unit Inspection) were implemented to improve early identification of unit-level issues.